Layer potential operators for transmission problems on extension domains: Neumann-Poincar e operators for admissible domains

 are bounded linear bijections with bounded inverses.

-\begin{remark} In a classical context the trace $\mathscr{V} g$ on $\partial\Omega$ of the single layer potential $\mathscr{S}g$ can be defined as a pointwise limit, while the (co-)normal derivative $\mathscr{W}f$ of the double layer potential $\mathscr{D}f$ is a hypersingular integral which for smooth enough $\partial \Omega$ and $f$ can be expressed as a principal value.
+\begin{remark} In a classical context, the trace $\Vcal g$ on $\partial\Omega$ of the single layer potential $\Scal g$ can be defined as a pointwise limit, while the (co-)normal derivative $\Wcal f$ of the double layer potential $\Dcal f$ is a hypersingular integral, which, for smooth enough $\partial \Omega$ and $f$, can be expressed as a {Hadamard finite part integral}.
 See for instance \cite[Section 2]{STEINBACH-2001} for details; note that our notation differs slightly from the one used there. \end{remark}

 Now let ${\mathcal{M}}:\Hp\times\Hm\to \Hp\times\Hm$ be the linear operator defined by

 and set